AP Top 25 poll preview: Alabama loss will change the top 5 and USF's loss opens up race for G5 bid

 Look for them to drop

-— No. 4 Alabama will fall, but the question is how far?
+— No. 4 Alabama will fall.
+The question is how far?
 The Tide and Oklahoma have two losses, but the Sooners won the head-to-head meeting and deserve to be ahead of 'Bama.

+— No. 10 Texas' 25-point loss to Georgia put the kibosh on its hopes of going to a third straight CFP.

-— No. 19 Louisville should drop out of the Top 25 after losing 20-19 to Clemson.
+— No. 19 Louisville should drop out after losing 20-19 to Clemson.
 It was the Cardinals' second straight loss at home.
 They lost to California last week.

-— No. 23 Pittsburgh probably will fall out after losing by 22 to the Irish, but the Panthers still have a path to the Atlantic Coast Conference championship game.
+— No. 23 Pittsburgh probably will fall out after losing by 22 to the Irish, but the Panthers still have a path to the ACC championship game.

 — No. 25 South Florida had been in the driver's seat for the G5 bid in the CFP after bouncing back from its loss to Memphis with a convincing win over UTSA last week.
-It's wide open now after its loss to Navy.
+That bid is wide open now after the Bulls' loss to Navy.

 — No. 18 Michigan had a close call against Northwestern, winning 24-22 on a field goal as time expired.
 It will be interesting to see how voters view it.